svoop/ogn_client-ruby/README.md

 Senders are usually aircraft equipped with [FLARM](https://flarm.com) (anti-collision warning system) or similar devices which broadcast position data as RF beacons.

-The data is converted into the metric system since [OGN](http://glidernet.org) is primarily made for gliders which mostly use the metric system for speed, climb rate and so forth.
+The data is converted into the metric system since [OGN](http://glidernet.org) is primarily made for gliders which mostly use the metric system for ground speed, climb rate and so forth.

 Attributes:
 * **callsign** - origin callsign
 * **receiver** - receiver callsign
-* **time** - UTZ/zulu time with date
+* **time** - zulu/UTC time with date
 * **longitude** - WGS84 degrees from -180 (W) to 180 (E)
 * **latitude** - WGS84 degrees from -90 (S) to 90 (N)
 * **altitude** - WGS84 meters above mean see level QNH
 * **heading** - degrees from 1 to 360
-* **speed** - kilometers per hour
+* **ground_speed** - kilometers per hour
 * **stealth_mode** - boolean (should always be false)
 * **no_tracking** - boolean
 * **sender_type** - see [SENDER_TYPES](https://github.com/svoop/ogn_client-ruby/blob/master/lib/ogn_client/messages/sender.rb)